In a future post, I’ll write about how practicing the 7 Habits in your daily life can help you grow along the Maturity Continuum.

 With 40 million book sales to his name, Stephen Covey was regarded as one of the foremost thinkers on personal development.
 He was also one of the most well-respected, having lived his own ideas.

 Given his success and stature, it stands to reason that Covey had a deep understanding of the principles and processes of individual growth and interpersonal relationships.

 It’s why I attended one of his talks on The 7 Habits of Highly Effective People, the work he was most well-known for.
-Regrettably, I was too immature (dependent, as you’ll see) to understand and appreciate the wisdom shared that day.
+Regrettably, I was too immature (dependent, as you’ll see) to understand or appreciate the wisdom shared that day.

 One of Covey’s most important insights, which underlies all seven habits, is the Maturity Continuum.

-Maturity is a process of personal growth, and continuum refers to incremental development.
+Maturity is a process of personal growth, and the word continuum refers to incremental development.
 So, the 7 habits Maturity Continuum is a model for how humans develop in an upward-moving spiral — from dependence to independence and ultimately to interdependence.

 Understanding how we evolve, both individually and relationally, helps guide our growth.

 Dependence is the first level of the Maturity Continuum.
 In infancy, we are totally dependent on caregivers for our needs for nourishment, physical contact, and love, without which we would soon die.

 Independence is the second level.
 As we grow physically and mature mentally, we become increasingly independent until we are self-reliant.
 We have the physical, intellectual, and emotional skills necessary for meeting our needs.

 The third level is interdependence.
 Interdependence is sharing ourselves and our resources with others for the benefit of all.
 Such qualities as vulnerability, open communication, and love enable us to build rich, productive, and rewarding relationships.
 A family working together is greater than the sum of the individuals.